Sleeping and Waking

 reveals that he has not yet reached enlightenment.

-Lohengrin Wagner showed us a young woman who withdrew into a world of dreams, in which she saw the knight who would be her champion in the real world.
-In
+Wagner showed us a young woman who withdrew into a world of dreams, in which she saw the knight who would be her champion in the real world.
+In the Ring

-Then Wagner discovered the philosophy of Schopenhauer, who described human life too as no more than an ephemeral dream.
-Inspired by the new impulses he found in
+discovered the philosophy of Schopenhauer, who described human life too as no more than an ephemeral dream.
+Inspired by the new impulses he found in Schopenhauer's

-Schopenhauer's metaphysics, Wagner created Tristan und Isolde, a work which might be seen as one long flight from consciousness into the unconscious
+metaphysics, Wagner created Tristan und Isolde, a work which might be seen as one long flight from consciousness into the unconscious world, finally

 sinking, drowning, unconscious - highest desire!.